viancamaulion/blitz-manual-rag-and-chatbots/README.md

 ## 🧪 Output

 Submit one of the following in the `#code-cuts` announcement thread:
+- Screenshot of your output (Loom, GIF, video, or image file)
 - GitHub repo with `README.md` (optional but it would be great!)
-- Screenshot of your output
 - Live demo (e.g., Vercel, Netlify) (optional)

 ---